New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

-Intercept enforces rate limits in YAML policies at the proxy layer — before tool calls reach the upstream MCP server.
-Policies can specify calls-per-minute, calls-per-hour, or custom windows per tool or globally.
-When a rate limit is exceeded, Intercept returns a policy denial to the agent with a clear error, and logs the event to the audit trail.
+PolicyLayer enforces rate limits through quota limits in the policy document attached to each grant, evaluated at the hosted gateway — before tool calls reach the upstream MCP server.
+Limits can be set per tool, per grant, or across all tools, using the visual policy builder or the Raw JSON view.
+When a rate limit is exceeded, PolicyLayer returns a policy denial to the agent with a clear error, and logs the event to the audit trail.
 Because enforcement happens at the proxy, no changes to the agent or server are required.

 FREQUENTLY ASKED QUESTIONS